ceph/downburst/README.rst

 distroversion: (distro version)
                 Default (if ubuntu) "12.04".
 Example "12.10"

+arch:          (Image architecture) "i386" or "amd64"

-Distro and distroversion can also be set during command line creation with --distro=value and --distroversion=value
+Distro/distroversion/arch can also be set during command line creation with --distro=value or --distroversion=value or --arch=value

 Static SSH key generation
 =========================